Grunberg Lab and Bio

 David E. Morse (1984)

-Ph.D. in Medical Psychology, "Endocrinological responses to the administration of nicotine interactions with drug initiation, conditioned effects, and conditions of stress"
+Ph.D. in Medical Psychology, "Endocrinological responses to the administration of nicotine interactions with drug initiation, conditioned effects, and conditions of stress".

 Deborah J. Bowen (1986)

-Ph.D. in Medical Psychology, "An examination of possible explanations for differential weight changes associated with pregnancy"
+Ph.D. in Medical Psychology, "An examination of possible explanations for differential weight changes associated with pregnancy".

-Deborah is in charge of an eclectic group of social scientists, all focused on interventions to improve some aspect of the public's health.
+Deb is a Professor at Boston University in the School of Public Health.
+She is in charge of an eclectic group of social scientists, all focused on interventions to improve some aspect of the public's health.
 Her research focuses on interventions in disparity populations to improve cancer prevention and control.
 She mentors junior faculty and post and pre-doctorates in community based research.
 Mostly fun, always challenging.
 Deborah can be contacted at: firstname.lastname@example.org

 Stephen A. Talmadge (1989)